-Chromium Is Essential for Production Success
+Chromium is Essential for Production Success

 For more than 20 years, Kemin has collaborated with nutritionists, producers, and professors to create a better understanding of the impacts of chromium supplementation in cows and pigs.
-Since 2000, KemTRACE Chromium has been successfully part of swine diets and in 2009, the Food and Drug Administration (FDA) permitted KemTRACE Chromium in cattle diets.
+Since 2000, KemTRACE Chromium has been successfully part of swine diets, and in 2009, the Food and Drug Administration (FDA) permitted KemTRACE Chromium in cattle diets.
 Today, KemTRACE Chromium is the only permitted source of chromium available in U.S. beef and dairy diets.

 Chromium and Glucose Metabolism

-Using different digestive processes, cows and pigs digest feed into carbohydrates.
+By using different digestive processes, cows and pigs digest feed into carbohydrates.
 Carbohydrates are broken down into glucose.
 Glucose enters the blood and is transported to different organs in the body.
 When the blood reaches the pancreas, beta cells inside the pancreas detect the rising glucose levels.
 To reduce the glucose level, beta cells release insulin into the bloodstream.
 As blood circulates through the animal, insulin and glucose exit the bloodstream into tissues to reach the animal’s cells.
 Many of the animal’s cells have certain receptors on their surfaces that bind to the circulating insulin.

 Chromium and Cell Function